 There are two broad classes of basic UPS systems, with several variations within each:

 - Offline: also called a standby architecture, this is the most-common home/consumer approach.
 The load (house) normally runs directly from the utility AC line and grid (Figure 2).
 When the UPS controller senses a multi-second loss of power (more than a brief sag or brownout) it starts the generator (which is not needed for a battery-supported system).
 A static switch (transfer switch) disconnects the load (the house) from the AC line and connects it to the backup generator.

-For battery-equipped back-up system, there’s also provision for charging the batteries from the AC line when power is on.
-Most systems use an automatic sense/control for generator start-up and switchover, although manual systems are available for about $500-$1000 less, but what to do you when the power fails, if you are not home?
+For a battery-equipped back-up system, there’s also a provision for charging the batteries from the AC line when power is on.
+Most systems use an automatic sense/control for generator start-up and switchover, although manual systems are available for about $500-$1000 less, but what to do when the power fails if you are not home?

 - Online: To offer continuous operation totally without any power gaps, the online approach (sometimes referred to as “double conversion online”) is used (Figure 3).
 The AC grid power continuously charges the batteries, and even under normal conditions, the load operates from the batteries via the inverter.
 This sounds very simple and logical, but it brings some major technical challenges including inverter design, switchover, and battery sizing and management issues to maximize run time and battery life.

 Some commercial systems use batteries only and do not have a generator, which trades one set of limits (battery runtime) for another (generator issues).
 Some home systems such as the Tesla Powerwall or the Generac PWRCell also use batteries exclusively, and they are recharged via the grid or solar panels, but there is significant added cost and complexity.
 Also, some locales have zoning regulations regarding having installed charged batteries above a certain capacity in residential areas (electric vehicles are a carve-out exception, of course).